-Video types Description Video type 1: How to set up "Why" videos Recommended length: 60-90 seconds "Why" video Purpose: o Your video should clearly communicate WHY prospects need to buy your solution now. • Focus: o Make sure the prospect is the hero of the story, not you or your company.
+Video types Description Video type 1: How to set up "Why" videos Recommended length: 60-90 seconds "Why" video Purpose: o Your video should clearly communicate WHY prospects need to buy your solution now.
+Focus: Make sure the prospect is the hero of the story, not you or your o Make sure the prospect is the hero of the story, not you or your company.
 Prospects are not interested in hearing about your company at this stage.
-They are simply trying to determine if what you offer is of value to THEM. o Your video should speak to the principal challenges and goals of your core decision-maker persona. o Describe the desired end state they will achieve by using your app.
-A client/customer speaking about the benefits they received from your app is far more credible and compelling than anyone from your organization.
-Don't only rely on "features" to acquire new customers.
+They are simply trying to determine if what you offer is of value to THEM. o Your video should speak to the principal challenges and goals of your core decision-maker persona. o Describe the desired end state they will achieve by using your app. o A client/customer speaking about the benefits they received from your app is far more credible and compelling than anyone from your organization.
+Don't only rely on "features" to acquire new customers. - Don't only fely on features to acquire new customers.
 How to speak to a WHY persona in a video Target audience: Owner/executive/leadership o They have limited time and financial resources as well as many competing priorities and resource requirements o You need to elevate the discussion to a strategic level, where you highlight market share, competitiveness, profitability, differentiation, revenue loss, and more.
 Message: o The question you must answer beyond a doubt is WHY should they invest the time and money to buy your app?
-What will they get out of it?
-Why should they spend money on a new system now?
-Can't they put it off?
-The WHY messaging teaches people something and it is industry specific and results oriented, as well as being memorable.
+What will they get out of it? o Why should they spend money on a new system now?
+Can't they put it off? o The WHY messaging teaches people something and it is industry specific and results oriented, as well as being memorable.
 It engages the emotional/limbic brain and leads to meaningful action